gheorghitamutu/FactoryWatcher/design_patterns/README.md

    1. Event-driven architecture focuses on capturing and processing events triggered by IoT devices.
 It leverages messaging systems or event-driven frameworks to handle data ingestion, event routing, and subsequent actions.
 This pattern enables real-time event processing, asynchronous communication, and flexible integration with various systems.
 Event-driven architecture is well-suited for applications that require event correlation, complex workflows, and event-driven actions.

 While exploring the system's scope we reached the agreement that a combination of **Centralized** with **Event-Driven** architectures would suite our case.
 We also took into account [IoT Design Patterns: Computational Constructs to Design, Build and Engineer Edge Applications](https://conferences.computer.org/iotDI/prev/2016/papers/9948a277.pdf).

+# Protobuf
+Protocol buffers (Protobufs) are a popular choice for serializing structured data in Industrial Internet of Things (IIoT) systems.
+They provide a platform-independent and language-independent way to define the structure of  data, streamlining communication between devices and systems.

+Protobufs are used in IIoT as it follows:
+1. **Efficient Data Serialization**: Protobufs provide a compact and efficient binary representation of structured data.
+In IIoT, where there's a vast amount of data transmitted between devices and systems, this efficient serialization helps reduce the size of the payload, leading to improved transmission speed and reduced bandwidth usage.
+2. **Interoperability**: Protobufs support multiple programming languages, allowing different systems and devices, regardless of their underlying technology or platform, to exchange data seamlessly.
+This interoperability is crucial in IIoT, where various devices from different manufacturers might need to communicate with one another.
+3. **Versioning and Evolution**: IIoT systems often evolve over time, with changes in the data structure and the introduction of new fields or parameters.
+Protobuf supports backward and forward compatibility, allowing fields to be added or removed without breaking compatibility with older versions, making it easier to version control your IIoT systems.
+4. **Schema definition**: Protobuf uses schemas to define the structure of data.
+This schema acts as a contract that defines the format of the data, making it easier to validate and analyze incoming data.
+This is especially valuable in IIoT systems where data consistency is important.
+5. **Reduced overhead**: The binary format used by Protobufs and the ability to define a schema tailored to the specific data exchanged in IIoT systems leads to reduced overhead compared to other text-based serialization formats like JSON or XML.
+6. **Support for Embedded Systems**: In IIoT, where devices might have limited resources, Protobufs' compact binary format and the ability to generate code for resource-constrained devices make it a favorable choice for communication even in edge devices.
+7. **Streaming and Real-Time Processing**: Protobufs support streaming, allowing the transmission of data in smaller chunks, making it suitable for real-time data processing, a critical requirement in many IIoT applications.

+Protobufs offer various advantages but they also come with some considerations.
+These include the necessity of additional tooling for code generation, an initial learning curve for defining the schema, and the need for well-defined communication protocols for effectively exchanging data.

+The use of Protocol Buffers in IIoT contributes significantly to efficient data exchange, interoperability, and streamlined communication between various devices and systems within the industrial landscape.

 ## Bibliography
 https://dev.to/zhukmax/bridging-the-gap-understanding-adapter-and-composite-patterns-in-rust-50ab (Bridging the Gap: Understanding Adapter and Composite Patterns in Rust)\